Which is a better investment: ETH or ETHA?

 Sortino Ratio of ETH and ETHA

 Sortino ratio measures return per unit of downside risk.
-Unlike Sharpe, it only penalizes negative volatility.
+Unlike Sharpe, it only counts downside deviation (returns below the target return).
 ETHA had better downside-adjusted returns.

 A higher Sortino is better.
-It's particularly useful for assets with asymmetric volatility (big gains, smaller losses).
-Downside volatility: ETH 48.7% vs ETHA 46.3%.
-Calculated on each asset's full 365-day lookback of available prices and annualized using the asset calendar (365 for crypto, 252 trading days for equities/ETFs/metals).
+It's useful when upside volatility is common (crypto is the obvious example).
+Downside deviation: ETH 51.2% vs ETHA 51.9%.
+Calculated on each asset's full 365-day lookback of available prices, using the daily risk-free rate as the target return, and annualized using the asset calendar (365 for crypto, 252 trading days for equities/ETFs/metals).

-Tail Risk & Distribution Shape: Ethereum vs. iShares Ethereum Trust ETF
+Tail Risk & Distribution Shape (1-Year): Ethereum vs. iShares Ethereum Trust ETF

 |---|---|---|